Kjir/cv/cv.md

 ### Professional Experience
+* Software Crafter, 42talents GmbH, Zürich, ZH, Switzerland (Apr.
+2020 – Current)
+    - Optimized the performance and SEO of the main website.
+    - Technologies got to work on: `Javascript`
 * Senior Software Engineer, Homegate AG, Zürich, ZH, Switzerland (Aug.
-2018 – Current)
+2018 – Mar.
+2020)
     - Worked on the reengineering of the Product Display Page and Search Alerts.
     - Introduced new ideas into the teams to improve the effectiveness of our work, such as Pair Programming, Continuous Delivery and Trunk-Based Development
     - Improved observability of the applications by introducing tools like Datadog and Sentry